zbeisekov/CleaningProject/CodeBook.md

 	* SITTING
 	* STANDING
 	* LAYING
-* Mean in a variable indicates mean value for the feature over all trials for the given subject doing the given activity in the current observation.
-Decimal values normalized between -1 and 1 in the original data.
+* The remaining variables contain average of each variable for each activity and each subject.
+The description of how they have been collected are in the original data set - features.info.
-* STD in a variable indicates std value for the feature over all trials for the given subject doing the given activity in the current observation.
-Decimal values normalized between -1 and 1 in the original data.
+* Mean indicates for mean value, STD for standard deviation.
+All values are normalized between -1 and 1.

 ## The list of all the variables
 1. subject